AMERICAN FEDERATION OF STATE, COUNTY AND MUNICIPAL EMPLOYEES (AFSCME) Revised 1/26

 19.1.3.
 To ensure the City is maximizing its employer provided benefits, it is important to treat employees fairly and ensure employees understand their coverage.
 Accordingly, the City may conduct a Dependent Eligibility Audit annually.

 19.5.
-The City shall pay for life insurance coverage of twenty thousand dollars ($20,000.00) for each City employee and one thousand dollars ($1,000) for a spouse and each dependent child, and shall make available through payroll deduction life insurance coverage for spouses and dependents of City employees.
+The Employer shall pay for life insurance coverage of twenty thousand dollars ($20,000.00) for each City employee and one thousand dollars ($1,000) for a spouse and each dependent child, and shall make available through payroll deduction life insurance coverage for spouses and dependents of City employees.
 The above benefits and levels of coverage shall be applicable to all Regular employees in the bargaining unit in accordance with Article 7.
 New employees shall be allowed one (1) week in which to determine which carrier’s coverage they want.

 19.6.
 The above benefits and levels of coverage shall be applicable to all full-time employees in the bargaining unit.
 New employees shall be allowed one (1) week in which to determine which carrier’s coverage they want.
 Regular part-time employees who work at least twenty (20) hours per week shall be entitled to the above coverage at a pro-rated premium based on the percent hours worked.
-(See Article 21 - Probation.)

 20. EMPLOYEE RECORDS, DISCIPLINE, DISCHARGE

 20.2.
-Employees shall be disciplined and discharged only for just cause, and shall have the right to have a Union representative present during disciplinary procedures except when a verbal warning is being issued.
+Employees shall be disciplined and discharged only for just cause and shall have the right to have a Union representative present during disciplinary procedures, except when a verbal warning is being issued.
 Disciplinary investigations shall be conducted in as expedient a manner as practical.

 20.3.
 Where appropriate, disciplinary action shall be progressive and may include the following measures: